tisem-digital-marketing/2021-smwa/docs/announcements.md

 !!! bug "Room re-allocation"
     *Date Posted: 2017-08-31*

-    It seems we are not important enoght in the University system, so they double booked us.
+    It seems we are not important enough in the University system, so they double booked us.

     Today, 31 August, we are in SOF-E-17 instead, which is the ground floor of the Department of Economics.